xapax/owasp-checklist/owasp-whhb.md

     * [ ] Test XSW6 – Applies to SAML Assertion messages.
 Change a value in the signed copy of the Assertion and adds a copy of the original Assertion with the signature removed after the original signature.
     * [ ] Test XSW7 – Applies to SAML Assertion messages.
 Add an “Extensions” block with a cloned unsigned assertion.
     * [ ] Test XSW8 – Applies to SAML Assertion messages.
 Add an “Object” block containing a copy of the original assertion with the signature removed.
+* [ ] Test for comment in <Subject> - https://duo.com/blog/duo-finds-saml-vulnerabilities-affecting-multiple-implementations
 * [ ] Test for XXE

 ## Test Registration Mechanism